ggsharma/microgradpp/README.md

 ---

-# micrograd++
+# microgradpp

 ## Are you tired of using predated hard-to-use C++ machine learning library???

 <img src="/public/german_shephard.jpg" alt="drawing" width="200" height="200"/>

-Welcome to micrograd++.
+Welcome to microgradpp.
 This repository is inspired by Andrej Karpathy's [micrograd](https://github.com/karpathy/micrograd). micrograd++ is a pure C++ machine learning library designed to make machine learning accessible to everyone.

 ## Overview